 The most important factor in developing an addiction to cannabis is an individual’s biochemistry, as approximately one out of ten people are prone to becoming psychologically addicted to active ingredients in cannabis.

 Dependence vs addiction

 Addiction constitutes both the physical and psychological compulsive need to use a substance (or for instance gambling, which clearly isn’t a substance, but also has an addictive effect), without considering the possible detrimental consequences.

 What differentiates addiction from dependence is that addiction eventually leads to behavioral patterns which become more difficult to resist over time and accompanying biochemical changes in the brain caused by the abuse of that particular substance.

 Another important thing to consider is the difference between physical and psychological addiction.

 Substances like alcohol, heroin and cocaine can cause severe physical addiction.
-People addicted to them need these substance to function “normally”.
+People addicted to them need these substances to function “normally”.
 If they don’t take the substance, they’ll go through a painful withdrawal phase.

 Unlike those who are physically addicted, people with psychological addictions don’t go through the process of withdrawal once they stop using a substance.

 Simply said, people who’re psychologically addicted to something think that they need that substance to feel and function better, but they actually don’t.

 Dependence, on the other hand, is somewhat similar to an addiction and is usually a part of it, but in no way is it the same.

 Dependence doesn’t interfere with behavioral patterns, however, by avoiding the substance we have a dependency on we can also cause withdrawal symptoms.
 In this instance, they are much milder than with substances that cause physical addiction.

-Dependency is a disorder which is usually associated with prescription medication like painkillers, ADD drugs, antidepressants and other similar narcotics.
+Dependency is a disorder that is usually associated with prescription medication like painkillers, ADD drugs, antidepressants and other similar narcotics.